jaxdem#

 Returns:

-A tuple containing the updated State object (with computed accelerations) and the System object.
+A tuple containing the updated State object (with computed forces) and the System object.

 Return type: